 Aged tequilas are a fantastic match for bourbon, and there’s a simple reason why.
 Reposado (rested) and añejo (aged) tequilas are often matured in used American oak barrels—the very same kind used to age bourbon.
 This shared maturation process means they absorb similar flavors of vanilla, caramel, and oak from the wood.
 As a result, these tequilas have a built-in harmony with bourbon, making them a foolproof choice for cocktails.
 Their time in the barrel softens the raw agave flavor, creating a richer, smoother spirit that blends seamlessly with whiskey.

-When to Choose a Blanco Tequila
+When to Reach for a Blanco Tequila

 While aged tequilas offer smoothness and complexity, don’t overlook blanco (or silver) tequila.
 As an unaged spirit, blanco tequila delivers the purest expression of the agave plant with its bright, grassy, and peppery flavors.
 If you’re aiming for a cocktail with a sharper, more vibrant kick, blanco is the way to go.
 It brings a zesty and energetic quality that can cut through the richness of bourbon, creating a drink with a clean, crisp finish.
 It’s the perfect choice when you want the tequila’s character to be front and center.

-Find the Perfect Flavor Pairings
+Nailing the Flavor Pairings

 When you start with exceptional spirits, you have the perfect foundation for an unforgettable cocktail.
 The rich, warm notes of bourbon and the bright, earthy character of tequila are a dynamic duo on their own, but the right supporting ingredients can make them truly sing.
 Think of it like cooking: you have your star proteins, and now you need the right seasoning and sauce to complete the dish.
 The same principle applies to mixology.
 It’s all about creating a balanced, harmonious experience where every element has a purpose.